Greyhound

 Generally, a male Greyhound will reach 76cm (30 inches) in height whilst a female Greyhound will reach around 71cm (28 inches).

-Greyhounds fully mature between 18 and 24 months with their lifespan typically falling between 10 and 13 years!
+Greyhounds fully mature between 18 and 24 months with their life expectancy typically falling between 10 and 13 years!

 What are the personality traits of a Greyhound?

 Since they were bred to hunt in groups, they have a strong prey drive but are not aggressive.
-They are gentle and quiet and it is not within their nature to snap or growl.
+They are gentle and quiet – it’s rare for greyhounds to snap or growl as their temperament is naturally gentle and patient.

 They will happily sleep all day if they are left to their own devices – some up to 20 hours!
 Although they are extremely fast and love to run, Greyhounds have low exercise needs.
 They have explosive energy (some might recognise this as zoomies), and tire quickly.
 They are not endurance-based dogs but rather sprinters.
 They are more than happy with a daily walk or occasionally your light jogging partner.